Pink Floyd Amp Settings & Guitar Tone

 Get Pink Floyd's Tone on Your Gear

-Adapt Pink Floyd's amp settings to your specific guitar, amp, and pedals.
+Get Pink Floyd's amp settings dialed in for your specific guitar, amp, and pedals.